The Remaking of the Labour Party

 How do the demographics differ?

-The Stickers and Leavers appear more male than New Members, a change also noted by Poletti et al (2016).
-We might also have expected that New Members were younger, with part of the remaking of the Labour Party ‘generational politics’ at work.
+Comparing Stickers and Leavers with New Members, a higher percentage of male; the changing gender mix was also noted by Poletti et al (2016).
+We might also have expected that New Members were younger, with part of the remaking of the Labour Party involving ‘generational politics’ at work.
 But using Ipsos MORI’s definition of social generations, we see that Boomers dominate each of the three groups, forming 59 per cent of Leavers, 60 per cent of New Members and 61 per cent of Stickers.
 A slightly lower proportion of Leavers are higher-educated, differences are non-significant across the three groups.
 About half of the sample are in managerial or professional posts; again the differences between the three groups are non-significant.
 The differences in the proportion other than White also appear non-significant.

 Differences according to whether the respondent reports a religious affiliation or not are significant: 51 per cent of Leavers report an affiliation, compared with 33 per cent each of New Members and Stickers.
 Given the apparent lack of generational difference, this does not appear to be driven by younger people being more likely to be religious ‘Nones’, but perhaps by a choice to identify with a values-driven political tradition.